-As a school we take a universal and targeted approach to the management of behaviours that challenge.
+As a school we take a universal and targeted approach to the management of behaviours that cause concern.
 We aim to work collaboratively and in partnership throughout with parents/carers and other professionals as appropriate.

 Universal Targeted Ensure behaviours of concern are shared within admissions and In school behaviour analysis transition meetings allowing staff to gain an understanding of approach to try to further identify different known behaviours, possible triggers and regulating triggers, patterns and key strategies strategies. that support the pupils.
-Ensure that the environment and curriculum is best matched to pupils Once established this can then be needs, with considerations made to individuals needs e.g. a pupil with implements into pupil daily plans. a hearing or visual impairment may need to be positioned differently Refer to specialist support from in the room. outside agencies e.g. occupational Quality first teaching. therapists, behaviour support Staff to be trained in understanding condition such as autism. services or Forward Thinking Short, planned movement breaks for pupils who find it difficult to sit Birmingham. for too long.
-Ongoing liaison with external Adaptations to the uniform for pupils with sensory issues or medical agencies and parents to plan support conditions. programmes and strategies for Use of break out spaces, such as sensory room, soft play, field, tent, individuals and review these on a where pupils can regulate their emotions during a moment of sensory regular basis. overload.
+Ensure that the environment and curriculum is best matched to pupils Once established this can then be needs, with considerations made to individuals needs e.g. a pupil with implements into pupil daily plans. a hearing or visual impairment may need to be positioned differently Refer to specialist support from in the room. outside agencies e.g. occupational Quality first teaching. therapists, Speech and Language Staff to be trained in understanding conditions such as, therapists, behaviour support communication difficulties, sensory processing, autism and ADHD. services or Forward Thinking Short, planned movement breaks for pupils who find it difficult to sit Birmingham. for too long.
+Ongoing liaison with external Adaptations to the uniform for pupils with sensory issues or medical agencies and parents to plan support conditions. programmes and strategies for Use of break out spaces, such as sensory room, soft play, field, tent, individuals and review these on a where pupils can regulate their emotions during a moment of sensory overload. regular basis.
 Equipment is in place for pupils who require e.g. specialist seating arrangements.